Today I’ve joined 25 bloggers for ‘The Scoop on Creating a Handmade Christmas’.

 3. I sketched my township onto the paper, creating a skyline of several different houses and trees.

-6. I sprayed the top third of the jar with a light misting of Santa Snow.
+5. I sprayed the top third of the outside of the jar with a light misting of Santa Snow.
 When it was dry, I applied a bead of clear glue around the top of the jar and sprinkled with Epsom Salts.
+This made it look icy.

-7. Place a tea light candle in the jar and then fill the remainder of the base around the candle with Epsom Salts.
+6. Place a tea light candle or battery operated tea light candle in the base of the jar and then fill the remainder of the base around the candle with Epsom Salts.
+The Epsom Salts look like snow!

 8. Wrap your township silhouette around the outside of the jar and glue the two ends together.